-The south-central Highlands are one of Fish Partner´s main bases of operation, and it’s an area that will leave no fisherman disappointed.
+The south-central Highlands are one of Fish Partner’s main bases of operation, and it’s an area that will leave no fisherman disappointed.
 But what can you expect on a trip to the Highlands?
-Our three private rivers there: The Kaldakvísl (16+ miles long) and Tungnaá (8 miles long) are fished with 4 rods each and offer world-class brown trout and Arctic char fishing in some of the most stunning environment you will find anywhere.
+Our three private rivers there: The Kaldakvísl (16+ miles long) and Tungnaá (8 miles long) are fished with 4 rods each and offer world-class brown trout and Arctic char fishing in some of the most stunning environments you will find anywhere.
 In addition to the Kaldakvísl and Tungnaá, there is also the Sandá River on the edge of the Highlands, which is a small 2-rod late summer and fall salmon river.
-In addition to those rivers, we also offer fishing in any of hundreds of lakes in the area.
-Our base of operation is located in the Hrauneyjar/Þóristungur area about 2-hour drive from the capital area.
+In addition to those rivers, we also offer fishing in any of the hundreds of lakes in the area.
+Our base of operation is located in the Hrauneyjar/Þóristungur area about a 2-hour drive from the capital area.

 May is the opening month up in Kaldakvísl and Tungnaá.
 Conditions can be cold, and waters levels are usually high.
 Despite this, some consider the fishing in May to be the best, as both the char and brown trout are feeding indiscriminately after a long winter.
 Streamers and nymphs tend to give the best results in May.
 With the first Chironomidae hatches small black nymphs like Higa´s SOS or the Icelandic Krókurinn are our go-to flies.
-Any baitfish or attractor type streamer patterns will work well, especially for the brown trout who can be very aggressive this time of year.
+Any baitfish or attractor-type streamer patterns will work well, especially for the brown trout who can be very aggressive this time of year.
 The lake fishing in May is mostly with classic streamer patterns like Black Ghosts.
-But in general, fly selection tends to be less important this time year.
+But in general, fly selection tends to be less important this time of year.

 June is when the temperature starts rising a bit and water levels even out.
-More consistent dry fly action can be expected with large Chironomidae, midge and caddis hatches appearing.
-The fish usually start queuing onto more specific food making fly selection a bit more important.
+More consistent dry fly action can be expected with large Chironomidae, midge, and caddis hatches appearing.
+The fish usually start queuing onto more specific food, making fly selection a bit more important.
 Streamer fishing is still hot especially for the brownies on the upper sections of Kaldakvísl.

-July is all about the dry-fly fishing.
+July is all about dry-fly fishing.
 Large browns and Arctic char on anything from size 12 caddis to size 24 midge.
-Nymph patterns will still catch well but streamers might be little less effective as the fish are honed in on the hatches.
+Nymph patterns will still catch well but streamers might be a little less effective as the fish are honed in on the hatches.
 Later in the month, you start getting large schools of fish running up from Sultartangalón lake and Spörðöldulón lake into Tungnaá and Kaldakvísl both for feeding and in preparation for the fall spawn.